 Keeping in mind that there are over 70 languages in the Solomon Islands, Gari and Pijin is an obscure mix that practically no one can sing properly apart from the chorus, “Soreeeeeehh!!!”.

 Just “sorry” with an accent, right?

 Even Google couldn’t tell us the lyrics so in a selfless act of public service we teamed up with an expert (Nid’s colleague) and have transcribed the lyrics below (also on genius.com).

-An 02 is the nickname for a married person’s second something-something on the side.
-It’s not an uncommon practice and the fact that it has its own nickname is indicative of how disturbingly prevalent the practice is.
-Most 02s will be young women, but it’s not unheard of to have an 02 boyfriend.
-Some people might even have an 03.
+An 02 is the nickname for a married person’s something-something on the side.
+It’s not an uncommon practice and the fact that it has its own nickname is indicative of how prevalent the practice is.
+Most 02s will be young women, but it’s not unheard of to have an 02 boyfriend and some people might even have an 03.